jjuback/gc-excelviewer/README.md

 csv-preview.resizeColumns | string | none | Specifies whether columns are automatically resized to fit the data for CSV files. csv-preview.theme | string | cleandark | Specifies the Wijmo theme used to style the preview grid.

-> As of version 1.1.9, any open CSV/Excel previews will automatically update to reflect the modified settings.
+> Any open CSV/Excel previews will automatically update to reflect the modified settings.

 ## References
 * [About Wijmo](http://www.wijmo.com/products/wijmo-5)